javsalazar/frontend-nanodegree-feedreader/README.md

 ## Improved view of feeds

 Added the date and summary of each entry to be displayed.
-Originally created a test for the existstance of a summary then decided against it.
+Originally created a test for the existence of a summary then decided against it.
 A summary is optional (as seen by HTML5 Rocks feed) so no need to have a failing test on something that may be optional.